jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually.rst

     I can open a file_ from the terminal_ with :kbd:`ctrl` (Windows_/Linux_) or :kbd:`command` (MacOS_) on the keyboard and a click with the mouse on the name of the file_

-* I add the Python_ code below in ``tests/person.py``
+* I add Python_ code to ``tests/person.py``

-  .. note:: the line numbers below are a guide, no need to copy them
+  .. note:: the line numbers are a guide, no need to copy them

   .. code-block:: python
     :linenos: